 Staying at the 91 Loop Boutique Hostel in Cape Town

 Taking it easy seems to be the status quo at the 91 Loop hostel.
 After setting foot in the large open common space, it seems that everybody was doing their thing: whether it was silently working on their laptop, having a chilled conversation with friends with a beer, or playing ping-pong in the courtyard.
 Several spaces flow into each other: the bar area of the hostel is named “The Honey Badger”, and the cafe next door (which can be reached without leaving the building) is called “OnLongMarket”.
 All of them draw their own crowd, creating a nice mix of locals and backpackers.

-In the morning, you can enjoy a free breakfast with cereal, toast, marmelade, cheese and tomatoes.
+In the morning, you can enjoy a free breakfast with cereal, toast, marmalade, cheese, and tomatoes.
 For 28 RND extra (around 2 Euro) you can get a deluxe breakfast, with a deluxe coffee (flat white, cappuccino, latte etc.) and two eggs prepared according to your preference.
 I personally loved the deluxe option, as coffee and eggs are the cornerstones of my ideal breakfast.

-When you’re in Cape Town, the 91 Loop hostel is a nice base for exploring the city, and good place to start your further travels in South Africa.
+When you’re in Cape Town, the 91 Loop hostel is a nice base for exploring the city, and a good place to start your further travels in South Africa.
 It’s located in a cool area with lots of bars and cafes (they love their craft beers in South Africa!), and it’s on walking distance from the pick-up locations of major car rental companies.
-If you enjoy your privacy but you’re also traveling on a budget, the sleeping pod dormitory is a perfect middle ground.
-When staying there, I recommend visiting the following bars/cafes/food places, all on walking distance from the hostel:
+If you enjoy your privacy but you’re also traveling on a budget, staying at one of the sleep pods in their dormitory is a perfect middle ground.
+I recommend visiting the following bars/cafes/food places, all on walking distance from the hostel: